-The FHA allows borrowers to spend up to 56% or 57% of their income on monthly debt obligations, such as mortgage, credit cards, student loans and car loans.
-In contrast, conventional mortgage guidelines tend to cap debt-to-income ratios at around 45% and sometimes less.
+The FHA allows borrowers to spend up to 56 percent or 57 percent of their income on monthly debt obligations, such as mortgage, credit cards, student loans and car loans.
+In contrast, conventional mortgage guidelines tend to cap debt-to-income ratios at around 43 percent.

-For many FHA borrowers, the minimum down payment is 3.5%.
+For many FHA borrowers, the minimum down payment is 3.5 percent.
 Borrowers can qualify for FHA loans with credit scores of 580 and even lower.

-Cost: Each FHA loan has 2 mortgage insurance premiums:
+Each FHA loan has two mortgage insurance premiums:

-- An upfront premium of 1.75% of the loan amount, paid at closing.
+- An upfront premium of 1.75 percent of the loan amount, paid at closing.

 The VA allows sellers to pay closing costs but doesn’t require them to.
-So the buyer might need money for closing costs.
-Borrowers may also need money for the earnest-money deposit.
+So, the buyer might need money for closing costs.
+Borrowers may need money for the earnest-money deposit.